robmcelhinney/blink-morse/README.md

 ### Change variables
 I'd suggest you change the variables in constants.py so your blinks are better recognised.

-By editing the variables you can give yourself more time before the next blink/pause is detected making morse code easier to input.
+By editing the variables you can give yourself more time before the next blink/pause is detected making Morse code easier to input.

 ## Built With